 Government authorities regulate the coal mining industry to a significant degree, in connection with, among other things, exploration and development activities, employee health and safety, labor standards, air quality standards, toxic substances, water pollution, groundwater quality and availability, plant and wildlife protection, the reclamation and restoration of mining properties and the discharge of materials into the environment.
 Corsa is subject to extensive U.S. federal and state laws and regulations controlling not only the mining of and exploration of mineral properties, but also the possible effects of such activities upon the environment.
 For example, government regulatory agencies may order certain of Corsa's mines to be closed temporarily or permanently.
 Future legislation and regulations or amendments could cause additional expense, capital expenditures, reclamation obligations, revocation of licenses, restrictions and delays in the development of Corsa's properties, the extent of which cannot be predicted.
-Government regulations including regulations relating to the environment, prices, taxes, royalties, land tenure, land use and importing and exporting of coal also impact on the marketability of the coal owned by Corsa.
+Government regulations in the U.S. and the countries where our international export customers are located including regulations relating to the environment, prices, taxes (including tariffs or similar duties on steel, of which metallurgical coal in an essential requirement for production), royalties, land tenure, land use and importing and exporting of coal also impact on the marketability of the coal owned by Corsa.